przemyslawsikora/dev-server/README.md

 ## Dev Server

-This repository contains installer that allows you to install the system for software development.
+This repository contains installer that allows you to set up the system for software development.
 Dev Server includes:
 - Atlassian Jira
 - Atlassian Bitbucket